chase-gabbard/WetScrubber_FiberDrops/README.md

-# Improving wet scrubber efficiency using fiber-guided drops
+# WetScrubber_FiberDrops

 This repository contains the data and supplemental movies associated with the paper:

 **Gabbard _et al_., 2025**
-_WetScrubber_FiberDrops_
+_Improving wet scrubber efficiency using fiber-guided drops_
 _under review_

 ---